 - details don’t show in fabric view – only categories (flexibility and efficiency of use)

 I have struggled to find a system to organize my sewing projects that takes into account all the different ways a project can begin: inspiration I see, patterns I have or want, people I am making for, fabrics that I have or that inspire me, what I need in my own closet, and techniques I want to learn.
 It’s quite a challenge.
 Even in a paper journal, it’s pretty hard to get a good look at everything in one place.

-iSewMe starts to tie it altogether by connecting projects with fabric, people and patterns.
+iSewMe starts to tie it all together by connecting projects with fabric, people, and patterns.
 That’s a big win.